-Cross references. - For motions generally, see Rules 1-007 to 1-016 NMRA.
+Cross references. - As to motions generally, see Rules 1-007 to 1-016 NMRA.

-For service of summons, see Rule 1-004 NMRA.
+As to service of summons, see Rule 1-004 NMRA.

 44-7A-7.
 Validity of agreement to arbitrate.

 (a) An agreement contained in a record to submit to arbitration any existing or subsequent controversy arising between the parties to the agreement is valid, enforceable and irrevocable except upon a ground that exists at law or in equity for the revocation of a contract.